citp/privacy-policy-historical/s/sc/sca/scanna.com.md

 > 1\.
 Members' references in connection with the Agreement

-Scanna considers the references, associated with the present Agreement, including members inquiries, concerning their personal data usage, sent by the members to the following e-mail address: [info@scanna.com](mailto:info@scanna.com).
+Scanna considers the references, associated with the present Agreement, including members inquiries, concerning their personal data usage, sent by the members to [Customers support team](https://web.archive.org/CustomerService/ComposeLetter.aspx?category=148).
 Anonymous messages will not be considered.

 > 2\.
 Correspondence to the Scanna address